Scarabol/rock-raiders-web/README.md

 - Level 11 spams console with unreachable jobs
 - Work sounds missing for most of the jobs
 - Show loading screen when starting a level
+- Add rockfall transition when switching in main menu
 - Two buttons in priority list can be hovered/pressed/released at the same time

 ## Technical Debt